jvmorris/Cisco-Packet-Tracer-Labs/Lab-02-Routed-LAN-Configuration/README.md

 <h2>Description</h2>
-Design and implement a simple Layer 2 Ethernet LAN in Cisco Packet Tracer by connecting two PCs to a switch, assigning appropriate IP addresses, and verifying end-to-end connectivity using ping.
+Design and implement a routed LAN in Cisco Packet Tracer by connecting three PCs to an access‑layer switch, uplinking the switch to a router, assigning IP addresses and default gateways, and verifying connectivity between hosts and the router with ping.
 <br />